-The GED is modular meaning you can take one subtest (module) at a time within a 2-year period.
-The tests are scored on a 100-200 scale and the passing score is 145.
-145-164: high school equivalency; 165-174: college-ready; 175-200: college-ready + credits.
+The GED is modular meaning you can take one subtest (module) at a time.
+The four subject tests are scored on a 100-200 scale and the passing score is 145.

 The most recent edition of the GED is totally computer-formatted and paper-and-pencil testing is not an option anymore and this makes sense because these days, just about any available position calls for basic computer and keyboarding skills.